 The challenges of implementation

-Achieving ISO accreditation while managing day-to-day EHS responsibilities presented its challenges.
+Achieving ISO certification while managing day-to-day EHS responsibilities presented its challenges.
 Matt emphasised that an integrated management system was key to their success.
 By streamlining processes, New Balance could pursue ISO 45001 and ISO 14001 certifications simultaneously.

 “Our integrated system allowed us to have one cohesive framework,” he said.